We are a key contributor to the Intergovernmental Panel on Climate Change (IPCC) reports on climate change.

 Our scientists have been most closely involved in Working Group 1, which sets out the physical science basis of climate change.
 We also have lead authors in Working Group 2, which looks at impacts, adaptation and vulnerability.
 Met Office research also contributes to Working Group 3, which examines the mitigation of climate change.

-September 2013 sees the first phase in the publication of the IPCC's Fifth Assessment Report (AR5), which consists of four reports and summaries for policymakers.
-The first summary from Working Group 1 is released on 27 September with the full report published on 30 September.
-Subsequent reports from Working Group 2 and Working Group 3 are published in March 2014 and April 2014.
+September 2013 saw the first phase in the publication of the IPCC's Fifth Assessment Report (AR5), which consists of four reports and summaries for policymakers.
+The first summary from Working Group 1 - which explored the evidence for climate change - was released on 27 September with the full report published on 30 September.
+Subsequent reports from Working Group 2 and Working Group 3 were published in March 2014 and April 2014.
 Finally, the Synthesis Report, providing an integrated view of climate change drawing upon the individual working group reports, is published in November 2014.

 Before the Synthesis Report is released, governments of up to 195 contributing countries, including the UK, will review and approve the Summary for Policymakers section of each report.
 As an authoritative document, AR5's contents will form the evidence basis for decision makers in government, business and organisations around the world over the coming years.